How to Invest in Shares NZ

 With that said, it would be unwise to enter into the online stock market scene without first having a basic understanding of how things work.
 This is why we have discussed some of the things that you need to consider before taking the plunge.

-eToro – Invest in Shares with Zero Commission
+Plus500 – Invest in Shares with Low Commission

 What shares can New Zealand residents invest in?

 The stock markets that you are able to access will ultimately depend on your chosen broker.
-For example, eToro offers over 800 shares across 17 different markets.
+For example, Plus500 offers over 2,400 shares across many different markets.
 IG takes things to a whole new level as it offers more than 13,000 different shares!

 What does it mean to 'invest' in shares?